Packed with healthy veggies, this Beef Lo Mein recipe is a flavorful 30-minute meal perfect for a busy weeknight!

 - It's versatile: you can use almost any protein and mix of your fave veggies.

-- You can make this in 30 minutes or less, making this a perfect weeknight dinner recipe.
+- You can make this easy meal in 30 minutes or less, making this a perfect weeknight dinner recipe.

 Lo mein refers to noodles that are stirred or tossed with sauce.
 Whereas, chow mein refers to fried noodles.
 So when you order chow mein noodles, you're usually getting a crunchy dish in which the noodles were stir-fried separately and then added to the dish.
 Lo mein noodles are cooked in the sauce with the veggies and meat at the end, tossed, and served.
 So the lo mein noodles are softer and sauced.